 Yeah, I owe a lot of people a lot of things, but unlike student loans, none of these debts are monetary.

-The people who have helped me get where I am today didn’t expect anything direct in return for helping me, and I know I can “repay” my debt to them in the form of emails wishing them well or just by pushing myself to excel in my work, school, and life.
+The people who have helped me get where I am today didn’t expect anything directly in return for helping me, and I know I can “repay” my debt to them in the form of emails wishing them well or just by pushing myself to excel in my work, school, and life.

 The student loan relationship, on the other hand, is a bit more cut and dry.
 They want their money, not my good wishes.
 True, I am grateful that my loan provider helped me pay for school, but I’m not going to show my thanks by paying interest or holding onto my debt for any longer than necessary.